tripplen23/synchronize-server/README.md

 dotnet ef migrations add Create
 ```

-7. Apply all the changes to the database
+8. Apply all the changes to the database

 ```
 dotnet ef database update
 ```

-8. Then run the backend
+9. Then run the backend

 ```
 dotnet watch
 ```

-9. Then navigate to the Frontend Project, install all the necessary dependencies
+10. Then navigate to the Frontend Project, install all the necessary dependencies

 ```
 npm install
 ```

+11. Navigate to the path inside frontend project /src/redux/newAxiosConfig.ts, then change the `baseURL: "https://sync-ecommerce.azurewebsites.net/api/v1/" ` to `baseURL: "http://localhost:5227/api/v1/" `
-10. Then run the frontend
+12. Then run the frontend

 ```
 npm start